wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 summary: Set up your application to send metrics, histograms, and trace data to Wavefront.
 ---

 You instrument your application so that [trace data](tracing_basics.html) from different parts of the stack are sent to Wavefront.
 Instrumentation enables you to trace a request from end to end across multiple distributed services, guided by key metrics from your application.
 After instrumentation, you can use our [tracing UI](tracing_ui_overview.html) to visualize a request as a trace that consists of a hierarchy of spans.
-This visualization helps you pinpoint where the request is spending most of its time, and discover problems.
+This visualization helps you pinpoint where the request is spending most of its time and discover problems.

 You instrument each microservice in your application with one or more [Wavefront observability SDKs](wavefront_sdks.html).
 This page:
-* Helps you choose the SDK(s) or integration
+* Helps you choose the SDK(s) or corresponding integration
 * Directs you to the setup steps for each SDK or integration

 ## Step 1.
 Prepare to Send Data to Wavefront